sibuser/git-boots/README.md

 =====

 * Ubuntu, out of the box
-* Mac, you need to install coreutils via brew and link gsed -> sed, gbasename -> basename etc.
+* Mac, you need to install coreutils & gnu-sed via brew and link gsed -> sed, gbasename -> basename etc.
 * Win, have no idea